 This can be done through a business plan, which will help you to define your goals with your partners for a specific period of time and track the results.
 The objective is to help the partner focus on what’s important and keep both businesses aligned.

 One of the strategies that can be adopted in achieving this lofty objective is an acronym titled “SMART" which stands for Specific, Measurable, Achievable, Relevant, and Time-bound, respectively.
+You can use this guide to build SMART goals for your partner program.

 A reseller partner that fulfills all the five criteria captured under SMART is bound to be productive and worthy of partnership.